AGLakhowal/Gamma-Permit-Package/README.md

 This ensures that externally effective actions occur only under explicitly validated, evidence-bound conditions.

+Gamma implements deterministic execution and adaptation control at the point of action.

 ## IEEE Study Group Proposal

 A proposal has been submitted to initiate an IEEE Study Group on: